 The goal keeper is the only player that is allowed to stay within the penalty area of its own team and to touch the ball with its arms/hands whilst within the penalty area.
 It always has the jersey number "1".
-When penalized, the goal keeper is immediately returned to the field (see Section 4.3).
+When penalized, the goal keeper is removed for 30 seconds from the field (see Section 4.3).